Epistle of James: Canonicity

 Its late recognition in the Church, especially in the West, was a consequence primarily of its sparse attestation by earlier Christian authors and its disputed authorship.
 Jerome reported that the Epistle of James "is claimed by some to have been published by some one else under his name, and gradually, as time went on, to have gained authority" (De viris illustribus 2).

 The Epistle of James is missing from the Muratorian fragment (poss.
 2nd to 4th century), the Cheltenham list (c.
 360 CE), but was listed with the twenty-seven New Testament books by Athanasius of Alexandria in his Thirty-Ninth Festal Epistle (367 CE), and subsequently affirmed by the Councils of Laodicea (c.
 363 CE), of Rome (382 CE) and of Carthage (397 and 419).

 During the Reformation era, Martin Luther took issue with the epistle on theological grounds, finding James' description of faith and works incompatible with his understanding of justification.
-Luther did not remove James from his German translation of the Bible, but he did move it (along with Hebrews, Jude, and Revelation) to the end of the Bible.
+Reportedly, he once went as far as to assert "I almost feel like throwing Jimmy into the stove", a metaphor for his being tempted to remove the Epistle of James from the Bible.
+Luther nonetheless chose to include James in his German translation, though he moved it (along with Hebrews, Jude, and Revelation) to the end of the Bible.

+Significance

+Latter Day Saint history

+James 1:5 has particular importance in the Latter Day Saint tradition.

+Joseph Smith claims that the reading and contemplation of this verse inspired him to ask God for wisdom, leading to his First Vision, and thus to what his followers consider to be the Restoration, i.e. the creation of the Church of the Latter Day Saints.

+Option for the poor

+Pope Leo XIV refers to James 2:2-4 in exhorting the church to become "a place where the poor have a privileged place".